-Following the ride, participants, supporters, volunteers and friends celebrate the day’s success at a Food & Music Festival at Geyserville’s Trentadue Winery.
+Following the ride, participants, supporters, volunteers and friends celebrate the day’s success!

-The Revolution Festival begins at 1pm, and features gourmet food, fine wine, live music, and a brief event program beginning at 5pm and lasting approximately 30-45 minutes.
+The Revolution Festival begins at 1pm, and features gourmet food, fine wine, music, and a brief event program lasting approximately 30-45 minutes.
 A dedicated team of massage-therapists offer free massages all day for riders, festival-goers, and guests!

 The Festival is a way to join in the celebration of the day’s success and another way to help support people with physical disabilities.